Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Experiment and analysis

 \section{Experiment and analysis}

-To measure the activation rate of our system, the states localized at the bottom of the wells need to be prepared and monitored as a function of time.
-A number of steps are required for this.
 To ready the setup for our experiments, we bias our SNAIL loops with an external magnetic field sourced by a solenoid lying below the copper part of the enclosure (orange block in \cref{fig:setup} \textbf{A}).
-This flux allows us to set the Hamiltonian parameters $\omega_a$ and $K$.
-In this work, we choose a flux point at which we directly measure $\omega_a/2\pi = 6.086$ GHz and $K/2\pi = (528\pm10)$ kHz (see SM for this and other calibrations).
+This flux sets the frequency $\omega_a$ and the Kerr nonlinearity $K$.
+For the theory plots in \cref{fig:mamba} and \cref{fig:black_mamba_vs_staircase}, we fit $\Delta/2\pi = 558$ kHz, and $K/2\pi = 465$ kHz to the data in \cref{fig:exponentials}.
 From the flux dependence of both $\omega_a$ and $K$ we can fit a model for the SNAIL \cite{frattini_three-wave_2021} to extract $g_3/3 = 2\pi \times (-5.6)$~MHz and $g_4/4 = 2\pi \times (-74)$~kHz.
 The values of $\Omega_1$ and $\Omega_2$ are directly proportional to the microwave amplitude we apply to our sample and, therefore, we have precise control over $\epsilon_{1}$ and $\epsilon_{2}$.
-In our system, dielectric loss sets the single-photon lifetime to 20~\textmu s.
+Details on this calibrations are provided in the SM.